 Instructions

-- Preheat oven to 350°F. Line a muffin tin with cupcake liners.
+- Preheat the oven to 350ยฐF.
+Line a muffin tin with cupcake liners.

-- Whisk flour, cocoa powder, baking powder, baking soda, and salt together in a medium bowl until combined.
-Set aside.
+- Whisk the flour, cocoa powder, baking powder, baking soda, and salt together in a medium bowl until combined.
+Set aside.1 cup (148g) flour*, ยฝ cup (42g) unsweetened cocoa powder, ยฝ teaspoon baking powder, ยฝ teaspoon baking soda, ยผ teaspoon fine salt

 - To make the frosting, use a hand mixer or a stand mixer fitted with the paddle attachment to beat the butter until smooth and creamy, about 4-5 minutes.
 Add the powdered sugar and beat until combined, another 3-4 minutes.
-Add the heavy cream, one tablespoon at a time, until you have the desired consistency.
+Add the heavy cream, one tablespoon at a time, until you have the desired consistency.1 ยฝ cups (340g) unsalted butter, 4 ยฝ cups (540g) powdered sugar, 2-4 tablespoons heavy cream

 Notes